Arantzazu Saratxaga Arregi

 • Algorithms & complexity.

-A multi-valued environmental ontology can be derived from the matrix: there are as many (environmental) worlds as there are operative matrices.
+From the matrixial, a multi-valued environmental ontology can therefore be derived: there are as many (en-)worlds as there are operative matrices.

 Matrixiale Philosophie: Mutter- Welt- Gebärmutter.
 Zu einer dreiwertigen Ontologie